-Icon Command Purpose <> ExpandDisplays the spreadsheet with one more level of detail.
-Expand Displays the spreadsheet with one more level of detail. \$ \$ Collapse Displays the spreadsheet with one less level of detail.
+Icon Command Purpose <> Expand Displays the spreadsheet with one more level of detail. \$ \$ Collapse Displays the spreadsheet with one less level of detail.
+Layout Lets you create, modify, delete, or apply a custom layout to the spreadsheet.

-Icon Command Purpose Layout Lets you create, modify, delete, or apply a custom layout to the spreadsheet.
-1 Quick Perform takeoff directly from the item list.
+Icon Command Purpose 2 Quick Perform takeoff directly from the item list.
 Available only when a database is open.
 Item Opens the Item Takeoff window, in which you choose the items and specify their takeoff quantities.
 Available only when a database is open.
 Assembly Opens the Assembly Takeoff window, in which you choose an assembly and specify the takeoff quantities for its items.
 Available only when a database is open.
 1 One-time Item Creates a one-time item for the current estimate.
 You enter the phase, description, takeoff quantity, unit, and categories.
 Combine Lets you combine matching items in the spreadsheet.
 Scan Estimate Lets you find incomplete items in the spreadsheet.
-P What's This?
+9 What's This?
 Displays Help for a button, command, or window.